chapel-lang/chapel/doc/developer/parallelIrregularIterators.rst

     }

 What makes me a bit uneasy here is that IRVs are never yielded by sparse arrays.
-Albeit I find this a bit counter-intuitive, it makes sense when you think about::
+Although I find this a bit counter-intuitive, it makes sense when you think about::

   forall v in SparseArr do v = 5;